silverwind/fetch-enhanced/README.md

 ### fetch.clearCache()

 Clear the agent cache and destroys all cached agents.
-This is generally only neccessary when the proxy environment variables are expected to change during runtime or to close open keepalive sockets.
+This is generally only neccessary when the proxy environment variables are expected to change during runtime.

 ### fetchEnhanced.TimeoutError